 Winston Churchill said the British are "the only people who like to be told how bad things are."
 In that case, they're about to get an earful about the Land Rover Discovery Sport.

-The SUV faces a steep climb to meet established compact luxury models such as the Acura RDX, Audi Q5, and BMW X3 on equal footing.
+The SUV faces a steep climb to meet established compact luxury models such as the Audi Q5, BMW X3 or Mercedes GLC on equal footing.

 And though bearing the crest and warrant of the British royal family is a cool branding touch, it gets you only so far around the country club forecourt.

 At first blush things look promising.
 Though hardly opulent, the interior is as tidy as Lord Grantham's drawing room.
 Drivers will find plenty of space, easy access, and good sight lines to the front and sides.
 The rear seats are unusually spacious and comfortable for a vehicle of this size.
 A giant fixed panoramic roof lets in a lot of light, but it doesn't tilt or slide open.
-A cramped third-row of seats is available for an additional $1,750.
+A cramped third-row of seats is an option.

 But it doesn't take long behind the wheel for the Cool Britannia vibe to wear off.
-The nine-speed automatic transmission's inept programming, combined with the four-cylinder engine's erratic turbo boost, creates a frustrating and inconsistent driving experience.
+The nine-speed automatic transmission's inept programming, combined with the four-cylinder engine's all or nothing nature, creates a frustrating and inconsistent driving experience.

 Tromp on the gas pedal, and the slow-witted transmission clings to the taller gears far too long, denying you the quick getaway you asked for -- until a sudden downshift delivers a jarring kick in the trousers, accompanied by rudely noisy engine revs.
 Although the nine-speed gearbox is designed to save fuel, the vehicle was thirstier than the X3 and RDX; we averaged 21 mpg.